 \subsubsection{Analysis outputs}

-As outputs, \sleipnir\ provides a rest frame spectrum (corrected for both redshift and Milky Way extinction), a general classification of the input spectrum as an ECLE candidate or not and an initial estimation of AGN activity based on simplistic Baldwin, Phillips and Telervich \citep[BPT;][]{baldwin_1981_Classificationparametersemissionline} emission line diagnostics.
-For each individual line analysed (see Section~\ref{sec:SLEIPNIR_Line_Selection}), the measured pseudo equivalent width (pEQW), line flux and signal-to-noise ratio (SNR) are also returned, along with a flag for the easy identification of lines detected with high SNRs (set by default to be $>$~10).
-For the Fe coronal lines specifically, flags to indicate if each line meets all of the detection criteria and is considered `strong' (see Section~\ref{sec:SLEIPNIR_Line_Selection}) are also returned.
+As outputs, \sleipnir\ provides a rest-frame spectrum (corrected for both redshift and Milky Way extinction), a general classification of the input spectrum as an ECLE candidate or not, and an initial estimation of AGN activity based on simplistic Baldwin, Phillips, and Telervich \citep[BPT;][]{baldwin_1981_Classificationparametersemissionline} emission-line diagnostics.
+For each individual line analysed (see Section~\ref{sec:SLEIPNIR_Line_Selection}), the measured pseudoequivalent width (pEQW), line flux, and signal-to-noise ratio (SNR) are also returned, along with a flag for the easy identification of lines detected with high SNR (set by default to be $> 10$).
+For the Fe coronal lines specifically, flags to indicate if each line meets all of the detection criteria and is considered ``strong'' (see Section~\ref{sec:SLEIPNIR_Line_Selection}) are also returned.
 Input source-dependent metadata are also returned to aid in subsequent analysis of objects of interest.
-All textual outputs are returned in human and machine readable ascii files, for easy transfer of the data to an external database of the user's choice for long-term and accessible storage.
+All textual outputs are returned in human and machine-readable ascii files, for easy transfer of the data to an external database of the user's choice for long-term and accessible storage.

 In addition to these datafiles, \sleipnir\ also produces visual diagnostic diagrams for each of the identified candidates.
-These diagnostic diagrams include the processed input spectrum, spectral cutouts of the CrL regions, \fspectralline{O}{iii}{5007} and H$\alpha$ complexes, BPT diagnostic diagrams, and a textual report on why the object was flagged for classification.
+These diagrams include the processed input spectrum, spectral cutouts of the CrL regions, \fspectralline{O}{iii}{5007} and H$\alpha$ complexes, BPT diagnostic diagrams, and a textual report on why the object was flagged for classification.